CPL Productions

-CPL Productions (formerly Celador) is an independent television and radio production company run by Danielle Lux, Murray Boland and Janet Oakes.
-It was formed in the United Kingdom in 1981 as an independent television production company.
-It created and produced a number of popular light entertainment shows and is best known for the TV format Who Wants to Be a Millionaire? and the film Slumdog Millionaire which, in 2009, collected seven BAFTAs, four Golden Globes and eight Oscars including Best Director and Best Picture.
+CPL Productions Limited (formerly Celador Productions Limited) is a television and radio production company run by Danielle Lux, Murray Boland and Janet Oakes.
+It was originally formed in 1979 as Celador Productions, later being conglomerated under the larger Celador Entertainment.
+CPL has created many popular light entertainment shows and is best known for the TV format Who Wants to Be a Millionaire?.
+Since 2012 it is owned by ProSiebenSat.1 Media.